sngular/kloadgen/README.md

 others will be not consider.
 Other values will be considered Constants for this field and will be converted to the Field Type.
 Keep that in mind to avoid Cast Exceptions

+### Value Schema Deserialization Configuration

+This configuration component allows to specify a Name Strategy to get the correct schema from registry and use it to deserialize read messages.
+It also allows to select a deserializer, if Avro is being used, **KafkaAvroDeserializer** must be chosen.

+### Value Schema File Deserialization Configuration

+This configuration component will allow you to select a schema from a file (.avsc)

+AVRO structure will be flattened and shown in the table.
+You can see 2 columns:

+* **Field Name** : Flattened field name compose by all the properties from the root class.
+Ex: PropClass1.
+PropClass2.PropClass3 *Note* In case to be an array [] will appear at the end.
+* **Field Type** : Field type, like String, Int, Double, Map, Array... **Note** : if the field is an array of basic types it will be shown as string-array, int-array...

+In this configuration screen you can also choose a deserializer.
+Make sure to **chose our custom deserializer** when you are using a schema loaded from a file. (*net.coru.kloadgen.serializer.AvroDeserializer*)

+### Key Schema Deserialization Configuration

+Similar to Value Schema Deserialization Configuration, but focus to configure Key Schema deserialization.
+Whatever settings selected here will be used to deserialize message Keys.

+### Key Schema File Deserialization Configuration

+Similar to Value Schema File Deserialization Configuration, but focus to configure Key Schema deserialization.
+Whatever settings selected here will be used to deserialize message Keys.

 ### Kafka Headers Configuration

 This configuration component allow to specify a list of header which will be included in the producer.
 Headers specified here will be included in every message after be serialized.